'Childhood' Poem Summary

 - This contrast helps set up a mild tension which is reinforced from time to time by a slight change in tempo and emphasis in certain lines that break with the steady iambic plod. (see analysis of metre)

-Their stiff backs and wrinkles (unusually around the nose), their veins, described as fat snakes all contribute to the theory of aging, according to the speaker as child.
+Their stiff backs and wrinkles (unusually around the nose) and their veins, described as fat snakes, all contribute to the theory of aging, according to the speaker as a child.

 Note the full rhyme of the couplets which tightly binds this idea and the short fourth line which also abruptly reinforces this.